awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 **To install the integration components**

 1. The remaining steps of this procedure require a cluster without a pre\-release version of the controller installed\.
-If you have installed a pre\-release version, or are not sure whether you have, you can download and run a script that will check to see whether a pre\-release version is installed on your cluster\.
+If you have installed a pre\-release version, or are not sure whether you have, you can download and run a script that checks to see whether a pre\-release version is installed on your cluster\.

    ```
    curl -o pre_upgrade_check.sh https://raw.githubusercontent.com/aws/eks-charts/master/stable/appmesh-controller/upgrade/pre_upgrade_check.sh